Empower Digital Leaders

 AccomplishmentsThe first year was very strong.
 Their first speed geeking initiative helped recognized the worth of our faculty and the contributions of individual teachers.
 This format was presented to the board in a very successful mini-session.
 Tech Ambassadors workshops were offered every week throughout the year including during the 3 PD days scheduled in 2013-2014.

 The Tech Ambassadors literally decoupled our efforts in term of PD.
 Beyond this strength, they are also an invaluable resource as the early adopters of pilot deployment in technology.
-Chromebooks, flat screen TVs, wireless document cameras, Apple TVs all get tested out in their trenches before being released to the rest of the classrooms.
+Chromebooks, flat screen TVs, wireless document cameras, Apple TVs all get tested out in their trenches before being released to the rest of the campus.
 These initiatives makes the Tech Ambassadors feel special and really help in determining the future of technology rollouts.
-They were invaluable in assessing the classroom technologies to be adopted on our new campus.
+They were invaluable in assessing the technologies to be adopted on our new campus.
 The positive feedback on these has been immense since day one which I fully attribute to this team of beta testers.

 A correlated development from the Tech Ambassadors are the regular unplugged meetings lead by our COETAIL graduates.
 Each monthly discussion opens with challenging readings and videos which prompt passionate debates in an informal context.
 Although the core group of unplugged attendees are Tech Ambassadors, the meetings are open to all and allow to extend our influence to the early majority (see Diffusion of Innovation Theory via Diana Beabout).